 Carl de Marcken

-Work: Until recently, I was Chief Scientist and co-founder of ITA Software, a company that provides search and optimization software and services to the travel industry, as well as core transaction, storage and distribution services for airlines and travel agents.
+ITA Software: Between 1996 and 2007, I was Chief Scientist and co-founder of ITA Software, a company that provided search and optimization software and services to the travel industry, as well as core transaction, storage and distribution services for airlines and travel agents.
 ITA's programs lie behind the web sites and operations centers of major airlines and travel agencies.
-If you are here hoping to find published papers or lecture notes for the Computational Complexity of Air Travel Planning talk I've given at various universities, an annotated version that does not include discussion of algorithms can be found here in PDF form and here as ordinary web pages; I'm happy to answer related questions via e-mail.
+ITA was purchased by Google and our air-travel search engine became the back end for Google Flights.
+If you are here hoping to find published papers or lecture notes for the Computational Complexity of Air Travel Planning talk I've given at various universities, an annotated version that does not include discussion of algorithms can be found here in PDF form and here as ordinary web pages.

 Academic: Prior to starting ITA Software I was a student in Computer Science at MIT, where my research focussed on natural language processing, human language acquisition, and machine learning.
 Both my undergraduate and PhD theses won best dissertation awards.
 Here are links to natural language processing papers that are frequently requested: